videomorph-dev/videomorph/README.md

 This only installs VideoMorph.
 The [ffmpeg](http://ffmpeg.org) package should be installed or compiled in your distribution.
-In Windows platform you need to have Python >= 3.4, PyQt5 and ffmpeg library installed.
+On Windows platform you need to have Python >= 3.4, PyQt5 and ffmpeg library installed.
-The videomorph.exe will be placed at Python3x\Scripts.
+The videomorph.exe will be placed at path\to\Python3x\Scripts.
+You'll need to have setuptools installed on your Windows system.
-It is recommended that you have setuptools installed for better portability and configuration, but distutils work just fine.

 In Debian based distros:

     sudo install.sh

-This should install VideoMorph and its dependencies, including [ffmpeg](http://ffmpeg.org) package, from your current repository.
+This should install VideoMorph and its dependencies, including [ffmpeg](http://ffmpeg.org) library, from your current repository.

-To install from the .deb file in Debian based distros:

-    use GDebi Packages Installer and follow the instructions, just that...
+To install from the .deb package in Debian based distros, we recommend you to use GDebi Packages Installer and follow the instructions, just that...
 This should install VideoMorph and its dependencies from your current repository.

-To use a Portable Edition (PE)

-    decompress the .tar.gz or the .zip file (GNU/Linux and Windows respectively) in any directory, then double click on videomorph or videomorph.exe depending on your platform
+To use a Portable Edition (PE), decompress the .tar.gz or the .zip file (GNU/Linux and Windows respectively) in any directory, and then double click on videomorph or videomorph.exe depending on your platform

 ## Acknowledgements